 عنوان مقاله [English]

-There are no microwave radiometers (MWR) and Global Positioning System (GPS) sites in Iran, in the absence of these data, we used the measurements of Radiosonde and ERA-Interim as reference data for the comparison of the MODIS PWV estimates.
+There are no microwave radiometers (MWR) and Global Positioning System (GPS) sites in Iran hence, in the absence of these data, we used the measurements of Radiosonde and ERA-Interim as reference data for the comparison of the MODIS PWV estimates.
 These data were obtained at monthly and daily scales.
-In the first section, long-term (2003- 2015) spatial and temporal characteristics of monthly mean PWV investigated over Iran.
+In the first section, long-term (2003- 2015) spatial and temporal characteristics of monthly mean PWV are investigated over Iran.
 For this, Level-3 MODIS terra (MOD08_M3) products and ERA-Interim data were obtained with the 1-degree resolution for Iran.
 In the second section, January (as a month with low values of PWV and unstable atmosphere) of 2004 and July (as a month with high values of PWV and Stable atmosphere) of 2008 were selected for comparison of MODIS daily (MOD05-L2) PWV product with Radiosonde data for 10 Radiosonde stations in Iran.

-The average annual MODIS and ERA-Interim PWV data are 12.248 and 12.243, respectively.These values are very close to each other.
-These values are very close to those derived by Asakereh and Doostkamian (2014) from NCEP data reanalysis (about 14.3 mm).
+The average annual MODIS and ERA-Interim PWV data are 12.248 and 12.243 mm, respectively.These values are very close to each other.
+These values are also close to those derived by Asakereh et al. (2015) from NCEP data reanalysis (about 14.3 mm).
 Also, Ferencz and Pongra (2008) concluded that the ERA-Interim and the MODIS PWV fields are very similar.The maximum and minimum values of PWV for both data sets is observed during July and January, respectively.
 Tuller (1968) indicated that February and July are the months of highest and lowest precipitable water at most stations.
 At some, August replaces July, and at a smaller number, January replaces February.
-Also, our result is same with the study of Maghrabi & Dajani, (2014) over Saudi Arabia.
+Also, our result is the same with the study of Maghrabi & Dajani, (2014) over Saudi Arabia.
 They reported that the lowest PWV values were in December and January, whereas the highest values were in June and July.
 They pointed that during warm periods, increases in the temperature and height of constant pressure levels result in an increased capacity for water vapor of the air mass, keeping it away from the saturation point and consequently preserving high PWV values.
 In contrast, in cold periods, the decrease in the height of constant- pressure levels, reduce the capacity for water vapor of the air mass and facilitates the condensation process, resulting in a decrease in the amount of PWV.
 The topography is a key factor in the spatial distribution of PWV.
 PWV from both data sets has a significant negative relationship with the distribution of topography in all months.
 This means that the concentration of PWV is high in the highland regions and vice versa.
 During January 2004, the ranges of errors are in the best case 5.53 mm (Tabriz) and in the worst case (Ahwaz) 16.02 mm.
-In all stations, the coefficient determinations are very negligible.
+In all stations, the coefficient of determinations are negligible.
 While in the suitable weather condition, RMSE is decreased in all stations.
-During July of 2008 at many stations such as Zahedan, Kerman and Esfahan cloud cover and visibility condition has been appropriate, while in Bandar Abbas in all days the visibility was poor (less than 5 KM).
-It seems that the cloud cover and visibility conditions result in the high coefficient of determinations in Esfahan, Kerman and Zahedan (77, 80 and 66%, respectively) and high error in Bandar Abbas station.
+During July of 2008 at many stations such as Zahedan, Kerman and Esfahan cloud cover and visibility condition have been appropriate, while in Bandar Abbas in all days the visibility was poor (less than 5 KM).
+It seems that the cloud cover and visibility conditions result in the high coefficient of determinations in Esfahan, Kerman and Zahedan (77, 80 and 66%, respectively) and with high error in Bandar Abbas station.